Zebediejus/docker-prom/README.md

 # How to use
 Each service/container have their own attributes and recipes.
 You can use `installnode.rb` recipe, which includes all needed recipes.
+`base.rb` recipe disabling default Centos 7 firewall.
+This is for demo purpose only.

 # Things to consider
 Grafana comes with two predefined dashboards.
 If more dashboards will be created later, it's worth considering persistent storage for grafana container.